 In my continuous research for a money transfer company, I came across World First.
 It is one of the better known firms in this industry and has received great feedback in the industry.
 I checked expat forums and saw the WorldFirst name being mentioned all across.
 It is evident that UK, U.S, Australian and Canadian expatriates are loving this company and I wanted to give them a try as well.
 This World First review will lay out my personal experience and thoughts with them.
-If you need more technical data I am not the person to ask (check this “professional” WorldFirst review if that’s what you’re after).
+If you need more technical data I am not the person to ask (check this more “professional / editorial” WorldFirst review if that’s what you’re after).

-Up front, I have to say that World First had the most superior registration process for both Americans and Brits alike.
+Upfront, I have to say that World First had the most superior registration process for Americans and Brits alike.
 What particularly struck me about their interface was the fact that they had such a user friendly interface that truly made it easy for the customer who was not necessarily an expert currency trader to operate.
 It is even easy to register as someone who is a complete opposite of a Tech Geek, like myself!

 I really appreciated this about their business model because it truly presented a professional and polished experience for their prospective consumer who was taking time out of their busy day to register for their website.
 Below pictured is the first welcome that we received from World First to their business.

 I found this page to be very helpful to jumpstart the process; however, what really helped me get the gist of their business was the second welcome screen as per below:

 What made this introduction for World First’s consumer so wonderful is that they were able to watch a video that explained how the process work.
 This was one of the only companies that had this available and I really thought that it was a great touch.
 The three step introduction process really enabled the consumer to explore their platform and to have a grasp of what their process was.